cosmic-horizon/testnets/darkenergy-1/README.md

 ### Installation Steps

 #### Install Prerequisites

-The following are necessary to build dig from source.
+The following are necessary to build Cosmic Horizon from source.

 ##### 1. Basic Packages
 ```bash: